 By offering innovative, individualized, and quality classroom and clinical learning environments, the University of St. Augustine for Health Sciences strives to develop professional healthcare providers.

-By allowing you to complete your degree entirely online, the Master of Science in Nursing (MSN) to Doctor of Nursing Practice (DNP) program at St. Augustine offers flexibility to fit into your busy schedule.
+By allowing you to complete your degree entirely online, the program at St. Augustine offers flexibility to fit into your busy schedule.
 Plus, you can complete your practicum hours in your own community and partner with a faculty mentor and preceptor of your choice.

 In addition, the school offers three concentrations so you can choose the path that fits you.
 Depending on the number of credits you transfer or if you start the program from scratch, you’ll need to earn 42 to 52 credits to earn your degrees.